pep8speaks-org/pep8speaks/README.md

         - W391
         - E203

-no_blank_comment: False  # If True, no comment is made when the bot does not find any pep8 errors

 only_mention_files_with_errors: True  # If set to False, a separate status comment for each file is made.
 ```